e-straight/OAI-Demo/3 Using Your Data.md

 1. [Download the data](https://aka.ms/own-data-brochures) that you will use from GitHub.
 Extract the PDFs in the .zip provided.
 2. Navigate to the **Chat** playground, and select Add your data in the Assistant setup pane.
 3. Select **Add a data source** and choose Upload files from the dropdown.
 4. You’ll need to create a storage account and Azure Cognitive Search resource.
 Under the dropdown for the storage resource, select **Create a new Azure Blob storage resource**, and create a storage account with the following settings.
 Anything not specified leave as the default.
+Azure Blob Storage is a scalable and secure object storage for cloud-native workloads, archives, data lakes, high-performance computing, and machine learning.
+[Learn more here](https://azure.microsoft.com/en-us/products/storage/blobs/).

 - **Subscription**: Same subscription as your Azure OpenAI resource
 - **Resource group**: Same resource group as your Azure OpenAI resource